hauptem/F5-Multisite-Dashboard/README.md

 - This LTM resolver is recommended to map to a GTM listener dedicated for dashboard use with the provided DNS iRule applied and scoped for in-addr.arpa.
 In current deployments, each API host uses a local GTM listener, but any reachable DNS server that can provide responses to PTR queries will work.

 **11. `session.custom.dashboard.auth` (Front-end LTM APM session variable)**
 - This variable must be equal to 1 for the Front-end irule to trigger and needs to be set by the APM Policy that is placed on the Front-End virtualserver.
-Use any authentications methods appropriate for your organization or use no authentication, but APM must set this variable for the Front-End iRule to trigger.
-This is primarily done to ensure APM completes before the iRule starts processing client HTTP requests.
-It's an APM / LTM interoperability control.
+Use any authentication methods appropriate for your organization or use no authentication, but APM must set this variable for the Front-End iRule to trigger.
+This is primarily done to ensure APM completes before the iRule starts processing client HTTP requests - It's an APM / LTM interoperability control.
 If you do not desire APM controls, simply set the variable in the LTM iRule or remove the variable check.

 **12. iFiles:**